AbrahamNobleOX/splitpay-nodejs/README.md

     FLAT types is computed before PERCENTAGE OR RATIO types PERCENTAGE types is computed before RATIO types.
     RATIO types is computed last.

+3. 'SplitEntityId' can be seen as Account ID.

 ## Example